akankshadara/TCP-IP-Packet-Sniffer/README.md

 It will be used to capture and analyze the following protocols’ header information from the packets:

-Application Layer: HTTP, DNS\n
+Application Layer: HTTP, DNS
-Transport Layer: TCP, UDP\n
+Transport Layer: TCP, UDP
-Network Layer: IPv4, Ipv6\n
+Network Layer: IPv4, IPv6
-Data Link Layer: ARP\n
+Data Link Layer: ARP

 The packets captured will be analyzed to extract and display the header information along with other relevant parameters for the selected protocols.